Nashenas

-Background
+Background and early life

 Nashenas was born in Kandahar, Afghanistan to an ethnic Pashtun family.
 He belongs to the famous Habibi family who are Kakar by tribe.
 This is a religious family which descends from Habibullah Kakar, or Habibullah Akhundzada.
 His primary education was in Kandahar.

 After his father was appointed by the National Bank of Karachi, he moved to British India where he lived without his mother.
 He encountered classical Indian music, which deeply moved and influenced him.
 Zakir Husain taught him calligraphy, Persian and Urdu.

 While staying in Chaman, near the border of Afghanistan, he went to a school where he experienced an important moment in his musical awakening.
 Students were celebrating the establishment of their school.
 Kids used tables as drums while Nashenas sang.
 He was called to the principal's office.
 Thinking that he would get punished, he decided to deny that he was singing.
 On the contrary, he found that school appreciated his talents and encouraged him to perform.
 He received a medal and five volumes of religious texts.

+Career

 In 1948 he returned to Afghanistan.
-Starting from 1953 he begins to sing on Afghan radio and becomes known under his pseudonym "Nashenas".
-His family stressed to him the importance of religion as he hailed from the religious elite of the city of Kandahar.
+Starting from 1953 he begins to sing on Afghan radio and becomes known under his pseudonym "Nashenas", which translates to "unknown".
+He used this pseudonym initially to hide his real identity.
+His family stressed to him the importance of religion as he hailed from the religious elite of the city of Kandahar, but according to Nashenas himself, his parents covertly approved and were proud of his singing talent.

 In the early 1970s, Nashenas traveled to the Soviet Union where he obtained his doctorate in Pashto Literature from Moscow State University.

-Since the 90s he lives in London.
+Since the early 1990s, he lives in London, England.
+He has never returned to Afghanistan since then.

-Nashenas is still popular in Afghanistan, including in the Pashto-speaking areas of Pakistan.
-He made one song about Muhammad Iqbal.
+Nashenas continues to be still popular in Afghanistan, including in the Pashto-speaking areas of Pakistan.
+He also wrote a song written by Muhammad Iqbal.